 - New South Wales reported the quality of the Indigenous status data to be acceptable but that there are always opportunities to improve.
-System upgrades are anticipated to provide substantial improvements. - Victoria did not supply data in 2012-13. - Queensland reported that the quality of Indigenous status data in 2012-13 was acceptable, however further improvement is required to meet the standards of non-Indigenous statistics. - Western Australia reported that the quality of Indigenous status data for 2012-13 was acceptable, however that activities were underway to improve Indigenous status data quality.
-These include improved education and training at the data capture point, data analysis/action in cases where the status changed between time points and routine monitoring and ad hoc auditing of data. - South Australia reported that the quality of Indigenous status data was acceptable, and generally an improvement on the previous year's data. - Tasmania reported the quality of Indigenous status data was acceptable, but noted that it had been compromised by issues surrounding data collection in 2012-13. - The Australian Capital Territory reported that the quality of Indigenous status data was acceptable.
-There is ongoing work regarding the identification and reporting of data across services, with quarterly reviews of the data occurring routinely. - The Northern Territory considered the quality of the Indigenous status data to be acceptable and consistent between services.
+The activity based funding model in NSW will drive improvements in data quality including Indigenous status. - Victoria reported the quality of the Indigenous status data to be acceptable but that there continue to be areas for improvement. - Queensland reported that the quality of Indigenous status data in 2013-14 was acceptable, with an improvement on reporting from 2012-13, and further improvement in future collections is promising. - Western Australia reported that the quality of Indigenous status data for 2013-14 was acceptable; however, they acknowledged the importance of continuing work to improve initial data collection and validation protocols at both local and state levels.
+Suggested areas for improvement included education and training at the data capture point, data analysis and action in cases where the status changed between time points and routine monitoring and ad hoc auditing of data. - South Australia reported that the quality of Indigenous status data was acceptable, and generally an improvement on the previous year's data. - Tasmania reported the quality of Indigenous status data was acceptable and quite high for 2013-14, with an improvement on previous years due to the ceasing of industrial action. - The Australian Capital Territory reported that the quality of Indigenous status data was acceptable. - The Northern Territory considered the quality of the Indigenous status data to be acceptable and consistent between services.
 The data collection system provides multiple opportunities for the updating of Indigenous status.

-Remoteness area
+Remoteness area and socioeconomic status

-Numerators for remoteness area are based on the reported area of usual residence of the patient, regardless of the location or jurisdiction of the service provider.
+Numerators for remoteness area and socioeconomic status are based on the reported area of usual residence of the patient, regardless of the location or jurisdiction of the service provider.
 This may be relevant if significant numbers of one jurisdiction's residents are treated in another jurisdiction.
 Therefore, comparisons of service contact rates for jurisdictions require consideration of cross-border flows, particularly for the Australian Capital Territory.